 Industry and Construction

-Data are published in the month following the reference quarter so the time elapsed since the reference period at the time of publication of the figures is 23 to 30 days.
+Data are published in the month following the reference quarter, so the time elapsed from the reference period to the publication ranges from 23 to 30 days.

 Retail Trade